ombori/grid-docs/grid-pim/field-definitions.md

 | CatalogPageLocationProduct | Entire URL where image/media is found  | Yes      | [https://assets.example.com/images/image5.png](/ ':disabled') |

 ### ProductLabel
-ProductName is *not* a required property which contains an Array of Objects, one is required, which each has the following properties.
+ProductName is *not* a required property that contains an Array of Objects, one is required, which each has the following properties.

 | Field         | Description                            | Required | Example                                              |
 | ------------- | -------------------------------------- | -------- | ---------------------------------------------------- |